-This study is looking at issues to do with physical and emotional closeness (intimacy) and sexual problems, to try to improve services for women with breast cancer in the future.
+This study looked at issues to do with physical and emotional closeness (intimacy) and sexual problems, to try to improve services for women with breast cancer.

-We know from research that women with breast cancer can have problems in their day to day lives such as managing at home, social activities and family issues.
-One issue that affects many women with breast cancer is difficulties with intimacy and sexuality.
-We know that these issues are not always routinely addressed by the care team, either during or after treatment for breast cancer.
+We knew from research that women with breast cancer had problems in their day to day lives such as managing at home, social activities and family issues.
+One issue that affected many women with breast cancer is difficulties with intimacy and sexuality.
+We knew that these issues were not always routinely addressed by the care team, either during or after treatment for breast cancer.

-Researchers are running this study in the Leeds area and want to hear the views of women who have had problems with sexuality and intimacy.
-They will ask about the problems they’ve had and what kind of help and information they’ve received.
-They are also interested in finding out what women think about routine assessment for these areas, and about the questions they might use.
-This study aims to find out
+In this study, researchers in the Leeds area heard the views of women who had problems with sexuality and intimacy.
+They asked about the problems they’d had and what kind of help and information they received.
+They were also interested in finding out what women thought about routine assessment for these areas, and about the questions they might find useful.
+This study aimed to find out

-- What kind of sexual and emotional or physical closeness (intimacy) problems women have as a result of breast cancer and its treatment
+- What kind of sexual and emotional or physical closeness problems women had as a result of breast cancer and its treatment

 - Women’s views on routine assessment of sexual problems